Khalji dynasty (Bengal): Rule

 In 1210, Ali Mardan returned to Bengal and the governorship was conceded to him by Iwaz Khalji.
 After Sultan Aibak's death, Ali Mardan had the khutbah (Friday sermon) read in his own name like his Khalji predecessors but also assumed the title of Sultan Ala ad-Din, which the former Khalji rulers had not done.
 According to the Tabaqat, he also executed a large number of Khalji noblemen.
 Variously described as a madman and tyrant, the Khalji nobles rejected Ali Mardan's rule and eventually conspired against him.
 The assassination of Ali Mardan marked the end of the internal feud, referred to as the "Khalji Civil War" by Jadunath Sarkar.
 The Khalji nobles appointed Iwaz to return as Bengal's governor, though this time as an independent sultan.

 With the absence of conflict, Iwaz Khalji managed to significantly develop the territory as its ruler.
 He founded Bengal's first naval force, innovated flood defence systems and linked Lakhnauti with the Grand Trunk Road.
 He was the first Khalji ruler to officially declare independence as a Sultan, which caused conflict with Sultan Iltutmish of Delhi on more than one occasion.
-During his reign, invasions were carried out across Vanga, Tirhut and Utkala and the Khalji territory was expanded to its greatest extent.
+During his reign, invasions were carried out across Vanga, Tirhut and Utkala and the Khalji territory expanded to its greatest extent.
 In 1227, Iwaz was killed in battle by an army led by Iltutmish's son Nasiruddin Mahmud who once again established Bengal as a province of the Delhi Sultanate.